Key Takeaways

 9. Make sure you are localized

-People depend on the internet to find information about all types of products and services, especially those that are local to them.
 In fact, 72% of consumers who perform a local search visit a store within 5 miles of their current location.
-Google “near me” searches have increased by two times over the past year.
-And 86% of people look up the location of a business on Google Maps.
+Google “near me” searches have increased twofold over the past year.
+Additionally, 86% of people use Google Maps to look up a business’s location.

-Google understands the power of making sure that its search results are localized to where the searcher is located.
 They now ignore country domain and delivers search results on detected location.
 Google has added a strap at the bottom of its search page to denote which country has been detected.

 One of the ways you can optimize for local is Google My Business.